Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 - `KEYVAULT_NAME`: The name of the KeyVault you want to run the tests against.

 **WARNING:**
-Integration tests will wipe all of the existing records in the targetted KeyVault.
+Integration tests will wipe all of the existing records in the targeted KeyVault.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or